tpayne86/react-monorepo/packages/memes/README.md

 2. Success
 3. Failure

-at one instant of time there will be only one of these three states . and we can show accordiing Ux as per the state. ex
+at one instant of time there will be only one of these three states . and we can show according Ux as per the state. ex

 1. Loading state => show a loader/loading screen
 2. Success state => show the actual data
 3. Failure state => show error fallback/alert/toas etc.

-storing all three states in store has good benifits. there will be no useless logic with respect to maintaing these states
+storing all three states in store has good benefits. there will be no useless logic with respect to maintaining these states

-it can be passed as props to the component, and thus component will re-render automatically when state changes, and our fallbacks will render automatically.
+it can be passed as props to the component, and thus component will re-render automatically when state changes, and our fallback will render automatically.

 there is less code in the component. component will focus on view layer only.

 so we data point which needs to be stored in the redux store, must have these three states. ex.

-`home reducer` stores `homeTiles` from an api. so our redcuer will have
+`home reducer` stores `homeTiles` from an api. so our reducer will have

 ```
  var home = {